 Moldboard Plow

 Moldboard plows use a large curved blade that is pulled across the ground by a tractor.
 As it’s pulled across the ground it digs deep into the ground cutting a row and turning the soil.
-This type of plow cuts, lifts, breaks up and loosens soil.
+This type of plow cuts, lifts, breaks up, and loosens the soil.
 This process also loosens and aerates the soil and leaves behind a trough that can be used for planting.

 Reversible Garden Plow